-The thesis is electrical installation of a Ş.URFA COMPLETELY FOOD BAZAAR. s part is the one most important part for engineering.
-Beginning of this thesis about ory for installation, its about what did happen and when did happen is about that.
+The thesis is electrical installation of a Factory.
+This part is the one most important part for engineering.
+Beginning of this thesis about history for installation, its about what did happen and when did happen is about that.

-The thesis is information about Electrical Materials, Electrical Safety protection rthing, Circuit control devices, supply distribution and control final circuits and finally actical application were given.
-In the final circuit is about which cable size used and here, which cable size can use.
+The thesis is information about Electrical Materials, Electrical Safety protection Earthing, Circuit control devices, supply distribution and control final circuits and finally practical application were given.
+In the final circuit is about which cable size used and where, which cable size can use.

-In the practical part for drawing installation project by using AutoCAD is prepared. the calculation part is by using excel is prepared.
+In the practical part for drawing installation project by using AutoCAD is prepared.
+The calculation part is by using excel is prepared.